Focused Ultrasound Therapy

 The primary options for treatment of cervical tumors include medication and invasive surgery.

-A second clinical trial is underway in London, United Kingdom that is using focused ultrasound to treat cervical cancer (as well as other advanced pelvic tumors), when all other treatment options are not available.
+A clinical trial is underway in London, United Kingdom that is using focused ultrasound to treat pelvic cancer of many causes, including cervical cancer.

 Regulatory Approval and Reimbursement